Ale-JRD/Trads/content/post/index-T1.md

 This meant— -Freeze- had indeed worked on Ars.

-「Doesn’t seem like… he’s gonna be moving anymore.」
+“Doesn’t seem like… he’s gonna be moving anymore.”

 It took a while for it to fully take effect, but now Ars was in the same state as the bug and Kirihara.

-「There’s still a chance he might start moving again… but for now, assuming it worked, we have to move forward.
-Ideally, we’d toss him somewhere and make sure he can’t do anything if he comes back to life… but within this labyrinth and us being this close by, there doesn’t seem to be a convenient place like that…」
+“There’s still a chance he might start moving again… but for now, assuming it worked, we have to move forward.
+Ideally, we’d toss him somewhere and make sure he can’t do anything if he comes back to life… but within this labyrinth and us being this close by, there doesn’t seem to be a convenient place like that…”

 While he’s in this state, the skill likely renders any attack ineffective.